Publicado en

 The DPP seeks to solve some of these problems by providing:

-• Reliable and accessible data for all agents in the sector.
+• Reliable and accessible data for all stakeholders in the sector.

 • Greater transparency in the technical and environmental properties of materials.